dropbox/zxcvbn/README.md

 $ webpack mymodule.js webpack_bundle.js
 ```

-But we recommend against bundling zxcvbn via tools like browserify and webpack, for three reasons:
+But we recommend against bundling zxcvbn via tools like browserify and web pack, for three reasons:

 * Minified and gzipped, zxcvbn is still several hundred kilobytes.
 (Significantly grows bundle size.)
 * Most sites will only need zxcvbn on a few pages (registration, password reset).
-* Most sites won't need `zxcvbn()` immediately upon page load; since `zxcvbn()` is typically called in response to user events like filling in a password, there's ample time to fetch `zxcvbn.js` after initial html/css/js loads and renders.
+* Most sites won't need `zxcvbn()` immediately upon page load; since `zxcvbn()` is typically called in response to user events like filling in a password, there's ample time to fetch `zxcvbn.js` after initial HTML/CSS/js loads and renders.

 See the [performance](#perf) section below for tips on loading zxcvbn stand-alone.